ClouDesire/docusaurus/docs/onboarding.md

 ### Order validation

-It's possible to configure an external endpoint to process further validation while ordering an onboarded product.
+It's possible to configure an external endpoint to process further validation while ordering an onboarded product or terminating a subscription.

 Follow the instructions on [order validation](order-validation.md) to do so.